hbertsch/kafka-e2e-tsting/README.md

 This project aims to help developers understand how different configurations can affect consumer behavior when working with Kafka topics and messages.

+> **Notice**: This project is designed to work seamlessly with **Visual Studio Code (VS Code)**.
+The `.vscode` folder is included with configuration files to make the development environment easier to manage.
+>
+> - **launch.json**: Provides preconfigured debugging setups for the project.
+> - **settings.json**: Contains specific project-related VS Code settings.
+>
+> The `launch.json` is already set up to allow easy debugging of the Python scripts within the **producer** and **consumer** services.
+You can simply press `F5` or use the **Run and Debug** tab in VS Code to launch your services for debugging.
+>
+> The python scripts are set up to use port 9093, wich is the "external" port of the docker stack.
+So you can communicate with Kafka from your host machine.

 ## How to Set Up

 ### Prerequisites